-As a UX design agency with years of experience crafting healthcare software solutions, Codal is more than familiar with HIPAA regulations, and the best way to adhere to them without sacrificing the user’s overall experience.
-As such, here’s just a few of the design practices we implement for our healthcare clientele.
+As a UX design and development agency with years of experience crafting healthcare software solutions, Codal is more than familiar with HIPAA regulations, and the best way to adhere to them without sacrificing the user’s overall experience.

-When a healthcare organization hires Codal’s UX services, we usually advise protecting the entire website with the SSL protocol, rather than implementing it solely on certain pages.
-(You can generally tell if a page is using an SSL connection if it begins with “https”, rather than the standard “http”).
+When a healthcare organization hires Codal’s UX services, we advise protecting the entire website with the SSL protocol, rather than implementing it solely on certain pages.
+You can generally tell if a page is using an SSL connection if it begins with “https” rather than the standard “http”.

 This practice allows some flexibility with the architecture and organization of the site—if the webmaster wishes to change the sitemap, they can easily do so without worrying about disrupting security or re-encrypting pages.
 If time permits, encrypting the entire site with SSL can save valuable time and resources in the long term.